gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {{sctp-Crypto-state-diagram}}, the handling of Control chunks, Data chunks and Encrypted chunks follows the rules defined below:

-- When the Association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control chunk is sent plain.
+- When the association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control chunk is sent plain.
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

-- When the Association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control chunk as well as Data chunks will be used to create an SCTP payload that will be encrypted by the Protection Engine
+- When the association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control chunk as well as Data chunks will be used to create an SCTP payload that will be encrypted by the Protection Engine